-The district may close schools because of bad weather or emergency conditions.
+The district may close schools because of severe weather, epidemics, or other emergency conditions.
 When such conditions exist, the Superintendent will make the official decision concerning the closing of the district's facilities.
 When it becomes necessary to open late, to release students early, or to cancel school, district officials will post a notice on the district's Web site and notify all major area radio and television stations.

-Kaufman ISD participates in an alert system called School Messenger for emergency communications using electronic media computers and cell phones as the communication tools.
+Kaufman ISD participates in an alert system called Remind 101 for emergency communications using electronic media computers and cell phones as the communication tools.
 This system allows the District to communicate its emergencies like weather closings to subscribers directly to their home computers or personal cell phones.
-Text the word, subscribe, to 68453.
+Text the code @kisdupdate to 81010 to receive district wide parent updates and the code @kisd2019 to receive KISD staff updates.
 (Please note that while we are excited to offer a text messaging option, the district does not pay for any text message fees you may be charged by your cellular provider.)